Regional-Geop-Synthesis/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

    function of azimuth

 **Last update**
-* Added state boundaries - wraps the functionalities of GSHHG dataset
+* Added `borders v2` - wraps the functionality of the GSHHG database

 All tests passed on OS X 10.6.8 and 10.9.5 with GMT 4 installed.